-In summary, it is TÜV SÜD's opinion that the project "AWMS GHG Mitigation Project BR05-B-06, Bahia, Brazil", as described in the revised project design document of October 2005, meets all relevant UNFCCC requirements for the CDM, set by the Kyoto Protocol, the Marrakech Accords and relevant guidance by the CDM Executive Board and that the project furthermore meets all relevant host country criteria and correctly applies the baseline and monitoring methodology AM0016 / Ver.
+In summary, it is TÜV SÜD's opinion that the project "AWMS GHG Mitigation Project BR05-B-13 in the states of Minas Gerais and Goiás, Brazil", as described in the revised project design document of October 2005, meets all relevant UNFCCC requirements for the CDM, set by the Kyoto Protocol, the Marrakech Accords and relevant guidance by the CDM Executive Board and that the project furthermore meets all relevant host country criteria and correctly applies the baseline and monitoring methodology AM0016 / Ver.
 02 entitled "Greenhouse gas mitigation from improved Animal Waste Management Systems in confined animal feeding operations."